Published Nov 4th 2010

 Without memory.
 Like all fly lines the shooting line should come off the reel as straight and uncoiled as possible.
 If it coils, it should at least be possible to stretch the line easily.

 Numb.
-You don't want a piece of rubber band between yourself and the fly, so the shooting head should not be too elastic.
+You don't want a piece of rubber band between yourself and the fly, so the shooting head and shooting line should not be too elastic.
 Total numbness is found in a few lines, but most have a little give.

 Easy to untangle.
 Like any fly line, you do not want to fight bird's nests while fishing or have to untie very tight knots.
 But knots will inevitably form, and need to be easy to untie without leaving kinks in the line.